MicrosoftDocs/SupportArticles-docs/Microsoft365/compliance/ediscovery/ediscovery-results-export-fails.md

 ---
-title: 'Export failed with error type: 'FailedToSearchMailboxes'' when export eDiscovery search results.
+title: Export failed with error type FailedToSearchMailboxes when export eDiscovery search results.
 description: Describes a problem that triggers an error message when you try to export eDiscovery search results to a PST file in the Exchange admin center in Exchange Online.
 Provides a resolution.
 author: simonxjx
 ms.author: v-six